inmanta/inmanta-core/docs/source/quickstart.rst

     sudo chown -R root:root /root/.ssh

-In this guide we assume that you can login into the vm2 using the same ssh keypair as you used to login into vm1.
+In this guide we assume that you can login into vm2 using the same SSH keypair as you used to login into vm1.
 Use agent forwarding (the -A option) when you login into the vm1, *before* you deploy to vm2.

 Check from the user on vm1 if you can login into vm1 and vm2 as root and accept the host key.